astralbijection/pride-flag-emoji-generator/out/README.md

-Your emojis will go in here.
+Your emojis will be in here.